danielpclark/rutie/README.md

 Integrate Ruby with your Rust application.
 Or integrate Rust with your Ruby application.
 This project allows you to do either with relative ease.

+You are highly encouraged to read the source code for this project.
+Every method that has been mapped from Ruby for public use in `src/class/*` is **very well documented** with example code.
+This is the best way to take off running with Rutie.

 This project is a continuation of [ruby-sys](https://github.com/steveklabnik/ruby-sys/) (licensed MIT) and [ruru](https://github.com/d-unseductable/ruru/) (licensed MIT).

 ## Using Ruby in Rust